 1. Give freedom to your emotions

 You are hurt, betrayed, angry, and experiencing a whole range of emotions.
-At this stage, don’t even think about how to forgive someone who betrayed you or how to get over betrayal in a relationship without making things messy.
-Emotion regulation, while important, can be a bad thing if you stifle your emotions.
+At this stage, don’t even think about how to forgive someone who betrayed you.
+While regulating your emotions is important, stifling them will impede your betrayal recovery.

-Let it all out, keeping the pain of emotional betrayal inside will only hurt you more and fill you with self-doubt over your own worth.
+Give yourself permission to feel the full extent of your emotions and find ways to let them all out.
+Keeping the pain of emotional betrayal inside will only hurt you more and fill you with self-doubt over your own worth.
 Also, there’s no timeline you must adhere to, so never feel pressured to move on until it makes sense for you to do so.

 2. Give yourself time to heal

 Can you heal after being cheated on and stay together?
 Can you learn how to forgive someone who betrayed you?
 Nandita says, “Healing will not be an instant or easy job.
-There are no shortcuts or magic solutions to figuring out how to get over betrayal in a relationship.
-It’ll require constant efforts from the partner who broke the trust.
-A few things that help are respect for each other through the healing process.
+There are no shortcuts or magic solutions for overcoming betrayal.
+It’ll require constant efforts from the partner who broke the trust and respect for each other through the healing process.
 There must also be clear communication that you both want the relationship to heal and get back to a committed one.
 You must also support each other with compassion and understanding that it was a human mistake.”

 3. Prioritize self-care